 Information was gathered in pre-coded questionnaires.
 The project's field supervisor revised each data collection form.
 Computer programs were used to enter, verify and validate the information.
 A random selection of 10% of each of the questionnaires was subjected to a double entry, verification and validation process on two consecutive occasions.
 Eight summary variables were constructed from different questions included in the data collection forms:

-This variable is an index which measures differences within groups with a similar status using six socioeconomic variable14
+- 1Socio-economic level This variable is an index which measures differences within groups with a similar status using six socioeconomic variable14.

-Measured by using a visual analogue pain rating scale based on a validated instrument19,20
+- 5Pain Measured by using a visual analogue pain rating scale based on a validated instrument19,20.

-Measured by using the Coppersmith's inventory that has been translated into Spanish and validated by Lara-Cantúet al.21
+- 8Maternal self-esteem Measured by using the Coppersmith's inventory that has been translated into Spanish and validated by Lara-Cantúet al.21.

 All analyses were conducted on an intention-to-treat basis.
 Once the above-mentioned indices were compiled, contingency tables were prepared and association measures (χ2 test) were obtained among the variables of interest.
 In the case of continuous, normally distributed variables, the means of both groups were compared by using Student's t test.
 For those variables with a nonnormal distribution, nonparametric tests were used such as the median comparison test of Wilcoxon and of Kruskal-Wallis.
 To assess differences between intervention and control groups, relative risks with 95% confidence intervals were calculated.
 Prognostic variables considered were mother's age, centimetres of cervical dilation at recruitment, and premature rupture of membranes.
 However, since there were no differences between women in the intervention and control groups in any of these variables (Table 1), there was no need for adjustment in the impact assessment.